elipopovadev/High-Quality-Code/README.md

     e) Decorator:
      - dynamically changes the functionality of an object at runtime without impacting the existing functionality of the objects;
      - adds additional functionalities to the object by wrapping it;
-     - remember how to create car with diesel engine and car with petrol engine;
+     - remember how to create car with diesel engine and car with petrol engine, or pizza decorator;